-In California, pharmacist & pharmacist technician licenses are regulated by the California Department of Consumer Affair’s Board of Pharmacy, which administers one of the licensing examinations, issues pharmacist technician and pharmacist licenses, and enforces pharmacy regulations, all with the mission of protecting the public.
-If an allegation of unprofessional conduct or a criminal conviction by the Board of Pharmacy will threaten your pharmacist license.
+In California, pharmacist & pharmacist technician licenses are regulated by the California Department of Consumer Affair’s Board of Pharmacy, which administers pharmacist licensing examinations, issues pharmacist technician and pharmacist licenses, and enforces pharmacy regulations, all with the mission of protecting the public.
+According to California Pharmacy Law, an allegation of unprofessional conduct or a criminal conviction by the Board of Pharmacy will threaten your pharmacist license.
 If you have received a letter or notification about your license, you need the assistance of an experienced professional license defense attorney like Lucy S. McAllister to minimize the impact on your license and livelihood.

 If you have obtained your professional pharmacist license in California, you have undertaken a long, complex, and expensive process.
 However, people do make mistakes and these can sometimes undo everything.

 Pharmacy Law: What Triggers a CA Board of Pharmacy Disciplinary Action?

 It is advisable for any pharmacist who has been accused of unprofessional conduct to immediately retain an attorney and not talk to the Pharmacy Board or any lawyer from the Office of the Attorney General, who will be representing the Pharmacy Board during the disciplinary action.
 There are many different actions and mistakes that may draw the attention of the Pharmacy Board, even those incidents that you never considered potentially dangerous for your license.
 The acts that may trigger a disciplinary proceeding are reviewed in the context of the health, welfare, and safety of the public and the consumer and what threat the alleged unprofessional conduct poses.

 The Board may institute an investigation before issuing an Accusation.
 A pharmacist should not volunteer any information when faced with an initial inquiry, whether written or in person.
 Getting an experienced professional license attorney such as Lucy S. McAllister involved in the proceedings at this stage may lead to an immediate resolution of the problem.
 At the very least, it will take the burden of the investigation off of your shoulders.